-With regards to Kings School, Macclesfield, Homes England's North West Disposals Team has now successfully procured and selected BDW Trading Limited (also known as Barratt) as its preferred developer partner.
+With regards to Basford, Homes England's North West Disposals Team has now successfully procured and selected Taylor Wimpey as its preferred developer partner.

-In order to support Homes England in administering the delivery obligations placed on BDW Trading Limited ("BDW") in delivering this site, it is intended that a single Multidisciplinary Panel firm will be procured to act as the Agency's Compliance Inspector.
+In order to support Homes England in administering the delivery obligations placed on Taylor Wimpey in delivering this site, it is intended that a single Multidisciplinary Panel firm will be procured to act as the Agency's Compliance Inspector.